 |Pricing depends on hours worked and availability||Pricing depends on service level agreements and final output|

-With COVID-19 affecting businesses at scale, skilled staff shortage is getting real.
+The post-pandemic times have seen the skilled staff shortage getting real.
 Where the hiring process for a permanent role is lengthy, finding the right people for the job can get even more challenging.

-To solve the staffing problem temporarily, implementing a staff augmentation strategy is a smart move.
+Implementing a staff augmentation strategy is an intelligent move to solve the staffing problem temporarily.
 On the one hand, you have the best in-house team.
-On the other hand, you can hire the best-experienced professionals on a contractual basis to solve the problem at hand.
+On the other hand, you can hire the best-experienced professionals on a contractual basis to solve the problem.

 Here’s when you should consider staff augmentation for your IT project:

 Meet delivery timelines

 Allows time to hire full-time employees

 Help meet the project requirements temporarily

 Access to staff that holds experience in a disruptive technology

 Meet the project timelines when permanent hiring is taking time